ktsyr1/ai-prompt/example/backend-expressjs-senior.md

 - **DELETE /api/v1/todos/:id**: Delete a todo by its ID.
 - **GET /api/v1/todos/:id**: Retrieve a specific todo by its ID.

-## Security Measures
-- **JWT Authentication**: Uses JWTs for stateless authentication.
-Refresh tokens ensure long sessions while maintaining security.
-- **Password Hashing**: User passwords are hashed using bcrypt before storage.
-- **Helmet**: Middleware for setting various HTTP headers to secure the app from well-known web vulnerabilities.
-- **Rate Limiting**: Limit requests per user/IP to prevent API abuse (e.g., 100 requests per minute for general endpoints, 10 requests per minute for login attempts).

-## Error Handling and Logging
-- Implement a centralized error handling middleware.
-- Use a logging library like Winston for structured logging.
-- Log all errors and important events for monitoring and debugging.

 ## Environment Variables
 The following environment variables should be set in the `.env` file:
 - `PORT`: The port on which the server will run.